Are you cut out for a nursing job with us?"

 A few days before your interview, practice your interviewing technique with a friend.
 Practice a good handshake (firm, but not bone crushing) if you don’t have one, and ask an honest friend to point out anything you do habitually when you’re nervous – for example, pulling at your left ear, tapping your fingers, or building a tower out of oversized paper clips.
 This is important because nervous habits can reveal your inner stress and also distract the interviewer.

 Of course, you have already been lectured 8,000 times about appearance being important at job interviews.
-It's helpful to have a navy-blue suit so boring and formal that you wouldn't wear it anywhere but a job interview.
+It’s helpful to have a navy-blue suit so boring and formal that you wouldn’t wear it anywhere but a job interview.
 Always dress professionally even if you are going in to drop off a resume because you never know if you will be asked to interview on the spot.

 The backpack you used in school was practical for lugging around the 2 metric tons worth of books nursing students carry.
 However, it’s a wee bit more professional to show up at a job interview with a bag that doesn’t look as though you’ll be off to hike the Appalachian Trail the moment you leave.
 If you don’t have a briefcase, borrow one or simply put your papers in a crisp new file folder and carry them in your hand.